Requirements for Graduation

 2 credits (Physics, Biology)

-Beginning with the Class of 2016: 3 credits (Physics, Chemistry, Biology)
+3 credits (Physics, Chemistry, Biology)

 2 credits (Humanities, U.S. History)